CALL FOR EDITORS- OPEN

-It is with great pleasure Global Policy Next Generation invites applications for a Deputy Editor to join our team.
-Now in its fourth year, GPNG is an annual special issue of Global Policy dedicated to early career researchers doing cutting edge work worldwide.
+It is with great pleasure that Global Policy: Next Generation invites applications for a Deputy Editor to join our team starting February 2024.
+Now in its fifth year, GPNG is an annual issue of Global Policy dedicated to early career researchers doing cutting edge work worldwide.

 Global Policy: Next Generation goes beyond producing a peer-reviewed academic journal.
 It has established a platform for early-career researchers to engage with the wider community of both academia and policymaking by promoting their research through a variety of media.
 In addition to academic peer reviewed articles, GPNG offers early-career researchers the opportunity to publish opinion pieces, present current research via podcast interviews, and engage with academics of all experience levels in a variety of innovative ways.
 We also maintain an internship programme designed to provide advanced MA and early PhD students with experience in the process of academic publishing, with an eye to diversifying the academic publishing field.